FoxxMD/blog/_posts/2025-04-23-redundant-lan-dns.md

 ```
 {: file="/etc/hosts"}

-This will work *but only for this device.* You *could* modify every `/etc/hosts` on ever computer on your network but that's not a truly feasible option...
+This will work *but only for this device.* You *could* modify every `/etc/hosts` on every computer on your network but that's not a truly feasible option...

 #### Local Network